rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

     * `Chart.yaml` - is the manifest of the chart.
 It defines the name, version and dependencies for our chart.
     * `values.yaml` - is the sensible defaults for our chart to work, it contains the variables that are passed to the templates.
 We can overwrite these values on the command line.
     * `templates/*.yaml` - they are our k8s resources.
-    * `_helpers.tpl` - is a collection of reusable variables an yaml snippets that are applied across all of the k8s resources uniformly for example, labels are defined in here and included on each k8s resource file as necessary.
+    * `_helpers.tpl` - is a collection of reusable variables and YAML snippets that are applied across all of the K8s resources uniformly for example, labels are defined in here and included on each K8s resource file as necessary.

 🪄🪄 Now, let's continue with even more exciting tools... !🪄🪄